 How to Spend a Day in Asheville's River Arts District

-Asheville’s River Arts District (RAD) is a destination that grew out of necessity.
-Artists needed cheap rent and large spaces.
+Asheville’s River Arts District (RAD) is a destination that grew out of necessity and became an exciting hub for Asheville's artists and creators.

 What's on Tap in the RAD